-- Does not include 718,500 shares owned by the trusts described in Note 2 below, as to which Mr. Whitman disclaims beneficial ownership.
+Does not include 718,500 shares owned by the trusts described in Note 2 below, as to which Mr. Whitman disclaims beneficial ownership.
 Includes 255,300 shares owned by Mr. Whitman's spouse.
-Also included are 45,000 vested shares of Common Stock deemed issued upon exercise of stock options granted in October 2003. - 2.
-Includes 718,500 shares of Common Stock held by Mr. Henry as trustee under trusts as follows: (a) 437,250 shares for the benefit of Mr. Whitman's two adult children, W. Fifield Whitman III and Laura B. Whitman (218,625 shares owned by a trust for the benefit of Laura B. Whitman and 218,625 shares owned by a trust for the benefit of W. Fifield Whitman III See Note 7 below), and (b) 281,250 shares for the benefit of Mr. Whitman's spouse.
+Also included are 70,000 vested shares of Common Stock deemed issued upon exercise of stock options granted in February 1998 and 20,000 vested shares of Common Stock deemed issued upon exercise of stock options granted in February 2002.

+- 2. Includes 718,500 shares of Common Stock held by Mr. Henry as trustee under trusts as follows: (a) 437,250 shares for the benefit of Mr. Whitman's two adult children, W. Fifield Whitman III and Laura B. Whitman (218,625 shares owned by a trust for the benefit of Laura B. Whitman and 218,625 shares owned by a trust for the benefit of W. Fifield Whitman III See Note 6 below), and (b) 281,250 shares for the benefit of Mr. Whitman's spouse.
 Mr. Henry disclaims beneficial ownership of these shares. - 3.
 Includes 15,000 vested shares of Common Stock deemed issued upon exercise of stock options granted in February 1996. - 4.
 Includes 3,000 vested shares of Common Stock deemed issued upon exercise of stock options granted in May 2000. - 5.
 Includes 3,000 vested shares of Common Stock deemed issued upon exercise of stock options granted in March 2003. - 6.
-Includes 7,500 vested shares of Common Stock deemed issued upon exercise of stock options granted in May 2003. - 7.
-Does not include 218,625 shares owned by Mr. Henry as trustee for the benefit of Laura B. Whitman or 218,625 shares owned by Mr. Henry as trustee for the benefit of W. Fifield Whitman III described in Note 2 above. - 8.
-Includes 50,000 vested shares of Common Stock deemed issued upon exercise of stock options.

-serve as trustees.
+Does not include 218,625 shares owned by Mr. Henry as trustee for the benefit of Laura B. Whitman or 218,625 shares owned by Mr. Henry as trustee for the benefit of W. Fifield Whitman III described in Note 2 above. - 7.
+Includes 73,750 vested shares of Common Stock deemed issued upon exercise of stock options. - 8.
+Includes 43,268 shares of Common Stock owned by trusts for the benefit of Mr. Riley's two adult children, for which Mr. Riley and his wife serve as trustees.
 Mr. Riley disclaims beneficial ownership of these shares.

-- 10. Represents less than 1% of all common shares outstanding. - 11.
-Mr. FitzGerald, age 35, is the Vice President and Chief Financial Officer of the Company.
-His holdings include 6,750 vested shares of Common Stock deemed issued upon exercise of stock options. - 12.
-Mr. Baker, age 46, is the Vice President, Chief Administrative Officer and Secretary of the Company.
-His holdings include 5,000 vested shares of Common Stock deemed issued upon exercise of stock options. - 13.
+Also includes 73,670 shares of Common Stock held by Mr. Riley's spouse. - 9.
+Represents less than 1% of all common shares outstanding. - 10.
+Mr. Baker, age 45, is the Vice President, Chief Financial Officer and Secretary of the Company.
+His holdings include 9,825 vested shares of Common Stock deemed issued upon exercise of stock options. - 11.
 Information taken from Amended Schedule 13G, filed February 12, 2003, which states that the information is as of December 31, 2002 and shows sole voting power as to 683,244 shares and sole power of disposition as to 683,244 shares.
-The Amended Schedule 13G states that all securities reported on the schedule are owned by advisory clients of Dimensional Fund Advisors, Inc. and that Dimensional Fund Advisors, Inc. disclaims beneficial ownership of all such securities. - 14.
+The Amended Schedule 13G states that

+- all securities reported on the schedule are owned by advisory clients of Dimensional Fund Advisors, Inc., and Dimensional Fund Advisors, Inc. disclaims beneficial ownership of all such securities. - 12.
 Information taken from Amended Schedule 13G, filed January 9, 2003, which states that the information is as of December 31, 2002 and shows sole voting power as to 566,200 shares and sole power of disposition as to 566,200 shares.
-The Amended Schedule 13G states that the filer is a group consisting of a registered investment adviser and a registered investment company.
+The Amended Schedule 13G states that the filer is a group consisting of a registered investment adviser and a registered investment company. - 13.
+Information taken from Schedule 13D, filed January 31, 2003, which states that the information is as of January 21, 2003 and shows sole voting power as to 494,500 shares and sole power of disposition as to 494,500 shares.
+The Schedule 13D states that all securities were acquired with investment funds in accounts under the management of JANA Partners LLC.